bigstepinc/metalcloud-docs/_build/html/_sources/general/introduction.md.txt

 ## Infrastructures

- An infrastructure is mode than a collection of Instances and Drives.
-It also instructs our systems to segregate everything from a security perspective.
-For example Layer 2 broadcast domains (Networks) cannot span infrastructures.
+ An infrastructure is a collection of Instances and Drives in a datacenter (availability region).
+From a security perspective infrastructures are equivalent to an AWS VPC.

 ## Servers and Instances